rdegges/django-twilio/docs/source/gotchas.rst

 django-twilio will return an HTTP 403 (forbidden) response.

-Because of the way this forgery protection works, you'll get HTTP 403 errors when hitting django-twilio views if you test them yourself.
+Because of the way this forgery protection works, you'll get HTTP 403 errors when hitting django-twilio views if you test them yourself and you have ``settings.DEBUG = False``.
+If you'd like to test your views, be sure to do so with Django's DEBUG setting ON.

 Missing Settings
 ----------------